Leandromaro/Java-Design-Patterns/README.md

 - The C++ and Java standard library abstraction that makes it possible to decouple collection classes and algorithms.
 - Promote to "full object status" the traversal of a collection.
 - Polymorphic traversal

+## Memento

+The memento design pattern is used when we want to save the state of an object so that we can restore later on.
+Memento pattern is used to implement this in such a way that the saved state data of the object is not accessible outside of the object, this protects the integrity of saved state data.

 ## References
 This guide has taken some examples from: